antilogos/SimpleBuild/README.md

 * see where and how image for items can be found and displayed
 * see if possible to read a pastebin page
 * separate page construction and navigation from the main html
+* see if possible to read an account from official website

 # Files